jiztom/jiztom.github.io/docs/_posts/2024-04-03-Vision-Transformers-and-its-applications.md

 To understand the relative positions of these sub-images within the original image, a **positional encoding** step is crucial.
 This injects additional information into each vector, indicating its original location in the image grid.
 Without this positional information, the model wouldn't be able to capture the spatial relationships between different parts of the image, leading to potentially inaccurate predictions.

-These processed sub-image vectors, along with a special **classification token**, are then fed into a series of **stacked transformer encoder blocks**.
+These processed sub-image vectors and a special **classification token**are then fed into a series of **stacked transformer encoder blocks**.
 Each encoder block consists of the following components:

 * **Layer normalization (LN):** This step normalizes the activations of the previous layer, improving training stability and gradient flow.
 * **Multi-head self-attention (MSA):** This core component allows the model to attend to relevant parts of other sub-image vectors within the sequence.
 It essentially enables the model to "look" at other patches and understand how they relate to the current patch, capturing long-range dependencies within the image.